intentor/adic/README.md

 Binds the key type to a singleton `UnityEngine.Component` of itself or some type on a game object of a given name.

-**Good practice**: to prevent references to destroyed objects, only bind to game objects that won't be destroyed in the scene.
+**Good practice:** to prevent references to destroyed objects, only bind to game objects that won't be destroyed in the scene.

 If the component is not found on the game object, it will be added.